 Afterschool activities can vary widely depending on factors including age, background, and the community of participating youth.
 Research on afterschool programming finds that the most effective activities adapt to individual and small group needs.
-Furthermore, programming should be as engaging as possible, incorporating hands-on activities and connecting with students’ interests and experiences (Beckett et al., 2009).
+Furthermore, programming should be as engaging as possible, incorporating hands-on activities and connecting with students’ interests and experiences.1

 Different types of afterschool activities include:

 These types of activities are intended to build on and enhance student learning outside of class time.
 They can take the form of more traditional instruction, complete with assessments, or more interactive activities intended to actively engage youth.
 These activities should be well aligned with what students are learning during the school day.
+These could be summer learning programs, reading or math afterschool enrichment.
 The U.S. Department of Education’s You for Youth site provides strategies for connecting afterschool activities to the school day.

 Community Service Projects

-Community service projects provide an enriching experience for youth that connect them to their community and instill feelings of empowerment.
-Furthermore, these activities can provide valuable work experience, particularly for youth from disadvantaged backgrounds (Spring, Dietz, & Grimm, 2007).
-The Corporation for National and Community Service provides resources to help plan community service projects for afterschool programs, including the Resource Center for Volunteer and Service Programs and the National Service-Learning Clearinghouse.
+Community service projects provide an enriching experience for youth as they connect them to their community and instill feelings of empowerment.
+Furthermore, these activities can provide valuable work experience, particularly for youth from disadvantaged backgrounds.2 The Corporation for National and Community Service provides resources to help plan community service projects for afterschool programs, including the Resource Center for Volunteer and Service Programs and the National Service-Learning Clearinghouse.